Airiseru/potato-leaf-disease/README.md

 │   ├── demo_trad.ipynb             # Notebook conaining the demo code using traditional approaches
 │   └── demo_deep.ipynb             # Notebook conaining the demo code using deep learning
 ├── data                            # Datasets
-│   ├── potato_train.csv            # Training set for potato leaf disease
-│   └── potato_test.csv             # Test set for potato leaf disease
+│   ├── potato_train                # Folder containing images of potato leaves based on their class for training the model │   │   ├── Virus
+│   │   ├── Phytopthora
+│   │   ├── Pest
+│   │   ├── Healthy
+│   │   ├── Fungi
+│   │   └── Bacteria
+│   └── potato_test                 # Folder containing images of potato leaves based on their class for testing the model │   │   ├── Virus
+│   │   └── ...
 ├── predictions                     # Prediction files
 │   ├── pred_trad.csv               # File using the traditional approach
 │   └── pred_deep.csv               # File using the deep learning approach